freeCodeCamp/freeCodeCamp/guide/english/voice/index.md

 ### Alexa

-Alexa is Amazon’s cloud-based voice service available on tens of millions of devices from Amazon and third-party device manufacturers.
-With Alexa, you can build natural voice experiences that offer customers a more intuitive way to interact with the technology they use every day.
+Alexa is Amazon’s cloud-based virtual assitant enabled with voice command interface.It is available on tens of millions of devices from Amazon and third-party device manufacturers.
+With Alexa, you can build natural voice experiences that offer customers a more intuitive way to interact with the daily used technology.
-It is capable of voice interaction, music playback, making to-do lists, setting alarms, streaming podcasts, playing audiobooks, and providing weather, traffic, sports, and other real-time information, such as news.
+It is capable of performing numerous tasks for the user.
+Few of those being -voice interaction, music playback, making to-do lists, setting alarms, streaming podcasts, playing audiobooks, and providing information related to weather, traffic, sports , and news related to other real-time happenings around the globe.

 # Amazon Echo Device Range
 - Amazon Echo